-KAREN CLARK leads the member and partner experience for PARC and has been instrumental in facilitating executive networking for 15+ years.
-She is a co-contributor to PARC's annual programme and chairs PARC's Peer2Peer exchanges.
-She has a focus on ensuring members' interests are met and responded to.
-Aligned with this focus she works closely with Partners, external subject matter experts and our associate advisers to ensure the value of PARC activities and support for our members.
-Karen also facilitates PARC's learning offering which aligns with her interest in the development of individual and team capability plus the opportunity for progressive enjoyable careers.
+KAREN CLARK leads the member and partner experience for PARC.
+She has been instrumental in facilitating executive networking and collaboration for 15+ years.
+She has a focus on ensuring members get ongoing benefit and value from being part of the PARC community and engaging in PARC's activities.
+Aligned with this focus she works closely with Partners, external subject matter experts and our associate advisers to ensure the ongoing relevance and evolution of PARC's offering.
+Karen has a particular interest in the development of individual and team capability plus the opportunity for progressive, enjoyable careers.
 She is an EMCC qualified executive coach which supports her development work with our members.
-She is also a qualified solicitor.
-Karen has an interest in the role of governance in support of improved, sustainable performance and positive
+She is also a qualified solicitor and has an interest in the role of effective governance in support of sustainable performance and positive societal impact.
+Karen is a keen hiker and has a passion for the sustainability of the natural landscape and the value it can bring via enabling access and inclusion for all.
+She is a Board Trustee for the Surrey Hills Society.